Skip to main content

 10. Equity Waterfall

-The waterfall distributes project cash flows between General Partner (GP) and Limited Partner (LP) investors using the following cascade:
+Distributes project cash flows between General Partner (GP) and Limited Partner (LP) investors using the following cascade:

 StepDescription